 Quaint little Tinos remains largely undiscovered by foreigners, but is known among Greeks for its Orthodox significance (one if its churches is an ancient pilgrimage site), its artistic roots and its burgeoning foodie reputation.
 Legend has it that Apollo and Artemis were born just across the strait from here, on neighbouring Delos island, one of Greece’s best-preserved archaeological sites.
 What could be more alluring than having the heart of ancient Greece floating on the horizon?

 Diles & Rinies sits on a quiet, herb-scented hillside looking directly at its mythical neighbour.
 More luxury retreat than self-catering complex, this private estate houses eight boutique villas of varying sizes (2-4 bedrooms).
 Ideal for families, couples or groups, each villa comes with uplifting views of the Aegean, plenty of space and timeless interiors.
-There’s an infinity pool (plus some villas have their own pools) and a poolside bar where guests can mingle - you'll hardly need to leave.
+There’s an infinity pool where guests can mingle - you'll hardly need to leave.
 But a treasure trove awaits when you do: discover the island's creative roots by doing a workshop in pottery, marble art, or basketry; stroll down to lovely Agios Fokas beach (15 mins); or shop for handmade trinkets in the main town, a short drive away.
 But you’ll want to return for sunset – the sight of golden colours dancing over ancient Delos and untouched Rhenia island is said to be quite the spectacle: a gift from Apollo, the god of light himself, perhaps?

 Highs

-• Great for families: each villa has a kitchen, some have private pools, and lots of activities can be arranged through the concierge service
+- Great for families: each villa has a kitchen, some have private pools, and lots of activities and reservations can be arranged through the concierge service

 Lows

-• Although it’s only four kilometres from the port, you’ll probably want a car to get here and to explore (though it is possible to walk to the nearest beach and town)
+- Although it’s only four kilometres from the port, you’ll want a car to explore as the good beaches are a bit of a distance away (though it is possible to walk to the nearest beach and town)

 Best time to go